pokui/nsrc-gns3/docs/topology/cndo/index.md

 The border routers and the NREN transit routers run IOSv with 384MB RAM.
 The remaining switches run IOSvL2 with 512MB RAM.

-Note that IOSvL2 currently does not support OSPFv3, so IPv6 dynamic routing between the core and the border will not work (unless you change the exercises to use IS-IS)
+Note that IOSvL2 currently does not support OSPFv3, so the exercises are now using IS-IS instead.

 srv1 is a completely vanilla Ubuntu Cloud image, with no extra software installed, and configured to use 512MB of RAM.
 It may be useful as a